Nate-Heim/DataStructures-Algorithms/wordnet/readme.txt

  *  information in synsets.txt.
 Why did you make this choice?
  *****************************************************************************/

+I used a HashMap to store the information in synsets.txt.
+The keys are the nouns and the values are sets of synset IDs.
+This allows for efficient lookup of synsets for a given noun.
+I also used another HashMap to store the reverse mapping, from synset IDs to sets of nouns.
+This allows for efficient lookup of nouns for a given synset.

 /******************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  *****************************************************************************/

+I used a Digraph to store the information in hypernyms.txt.
+The nodes represent the synsets and the edges represent the hypernym relationships between them.
+This allows for efficient traversal of the graph to find the shortest common ancestor of two synsets.

 /******************************************************************************
  *  Describe concisely your algorithm to compute the shortest common